Learn how to smoke a beef brisket on a Pit Boss pellet grill following our detailed instructions and recipe below!

-Depending how it was butchered and packaged, you’ll notice one side may have a thicker “Fat Cap" on it.
+You'll notice one side will have a thicker white "Fat Cap" on it.

-It's OK to leave some of this in place but ideally trim it down to no more than about 1/4 inch of thickness.
+It's OK to leave some of this in place but ideally trim it down to about ¼ inch of thickness.

 Leaving a little exterior fat from the fat cap is OK.